No hardcoded API keys or secrets in source

 Detection

-• Skip (N/A) when: Never.
-Every project should be checked.
+- Skip (N/A) when: Never — every project should be checked.

-• Before evaluating, quote: Quote the file path of any match (file path only, NOT the secret value).
-If zero matches, report "0 matches across N source files searched".
+- Before evaluating, quote: File path of any match (path only, NEVER the value).
+If zero, report

-• Remediation: Move the secret to an environment variable, delete the literal from source, rotate the credential immediately (assume it is compromised the moment it lands in git history).
+"Hardcoded Stripe secret key in src/lib/payments.ts (sk_live_ pattern)"— never include the actual value. - Remediation: Move to env var, delete the literal, rotate the credential immediately (assume compromised the moment it lands in git history).

 Taxons